Harshith-Reddy11/Mini-AI-Projects/speech_to_text/README.md

    Select from the displayed language codes (e.g., `en-US` for English, `hi-IN` for Hindi).

 3. **Choose input method:**
-   - `1` for microphone input (speak after the beep)
+   - `1` for microphone input (speak after the beep; noise level will be shown)
    - `2` for audio file input (enter the path to a WAV/FLAC file)
    - `3` to change language
    - `4` to exit

 4. **View and save results:**
-   - The transcription and confidence score (if available) are shown in the terminal.
+   - The transcription, confidence score (if available), and detected ambient noise energy are shown in the terminal.
    - You can save the result to `transcription.txt`.

 5. **Repeat or exit:**
-   - Choose to transcribe again or exit
+   - Choose to transcribe again or exit the tool.

 ---

 ## 🌍 Supported Languages